lsprangers/lsprangers.github.io/docs/aws_sap/NETWORKING.md

     - Used to control where network traffic is directed to
     - Can be associated with specific subnets
     - The most specific routing rule is always followed
+    - Route tables have the purpose of directing traffic to specific targets based on destination IP address
+        - Targets can be IGW, NAT GW, ENI, Peering connections, TGW, etc
 - ***Internet Gateway (IGW)*** allow our VPC to connect to the internet
     - HA, scales, yada yada
     - Acts as a NAT for instances that have a public IPv4 or IPv6 IP address
     - *Any instance that have traffic routed to the IGW (via route tables) will have internet access, any instances that do not will not!*
+        - IGW also facilitates inbound traffic from internet to instances with public IP's
+        - If you have a private instance, and you route traffic to IGW, it will not work because private instances don't have public IP's
+            - This is typically solved by first routing to a NAT GW or NAT Instance in a public subnet, which then routes to IGW
+            - Internet traffic can flow back through to the private instance via NAT at this point
 - ***Public Subnets*** have a route table that sends `0.0.0.0/0` traffic to IGW
     - This is the "most broad rule", so if nothing "more specific" is defined in the route table then all instances are public and internet enabled
     - If route table has more specific rules, then some of the VM's may not be internet enabled